Three-dimensional numerical investigation of flashback in premixed hydrogen flames within perforated burners: Introduction

-All these numerical studies employed 2D configurations, which offer insights into the phenomenon and allow for an evaluation of the impact of various parameters and physical mechanisms at a reduced computational cost.
+All these numerical studies employed 2D configurations, which offer insights into the phenomenon and allow for an evaluation of the relevance of various parameters and physical mechanisms at a reduced computational cost.
 As depicted in Figure~\ref{fig:plane_3D}, this configuration represents a transversal section of an actual three-dimensional slit.
 The 2D geometry is defined by the slit width $W$, the spacing $D$ between adjacent slits, and the plate thickness $H$, neglecting the effects of the finite length $L$ (normal to the investigated plane) and the ends of the slit.

-However, the validity of the infinite slit approximation, assumed in 2D simulations, for practical slit geometries remains unassessed in existing literature.
-In this simplified model, flashback is always assumed to initiate along the long sides of the slit.
-In contrast, in real three-dimensional slits, the finite length may significantly affect the flashback dynamics, potentially leading to markedly different predicted flashback velocities compared to those estimated using 2D models.
-Indeed, the physical mechanisms driving flashback in premixed hydrogen flames are likely to be affected by three-dimensional effects, particularly at the slit ends, as suggested by our previous study~\cite{FRUZZA_PROCI}.
-In that study, we identified three key mechanisms governing flashback behavior in perforated burners: preheating of the fresh gases, preferential diffusion, and the Soret effect.
-Through three-dimensional simulations, we demonstrated that the interaction of these mechanisms plays a critical role in determining flashback velocity, depending on the size of the holes or slits.
-Specifically, we found that the Soret effect, when coupled with conjugate heat transfer, plays a dominant role in setting flashback limits, particularly for larger holes, where a self-reinforcing feedback mechanism intensifies the flashback tendency.
-However, a direct comparison between 2D and 3D models remains unexplored, and the influence of slit length on flashback velocity has yet to be addressed.
+However, the validity of the infinite slit approximation, commonly assumed in 2D simulations, for practical slit geometries remains unassessed in the existing literature.
+In these simplified configurations, flashback is consistently predicted to initiate along the long edges of the slit.
+In contrast, real three-dimensional slits, with their finite lengths, may significantly alter flashback dynamics, potentially resulting in flashback velocities that differ markedly from those predicted by 2D configurations.
+Three-dimensional effects, particularly near the slit ends, are likely to influence the physical mechanisms driving flashback in premixed hydrogen flames, as suggested by our previous study~\cite{FRUZZA_PROCI}.
+In that work, we identified three primary mechanisms governing flashback behavior in perforated burners: preheating of the fresh gases, preferential diffusion, and the Soret effect.
+Through three-dimensional (3D) simulations, we demonstrated that the interaction of these mechanisms plays a critical role in determining flashback velocity, with a strong dependence on channel geometry.
+Notably, the Soret effect, when coupled with conjugate heat transfer, plays a dominant role in setting flashback limits through a self-reinforcing feedback mechanism that promotes flashback.
+Despite these findings, a direct comparison between 2D and 3D simulations has yet to be explored, and the influence of slit length on flashback velocity remains an open question.